-I have receive a copy of the Allied Health Program Professional Technical Standards as established by the health professions program.
+I have received a copy of the Allied Health Program Professional Technical Standards as established by the health professions program.
 I have read these Professional Technical Standards and understand them.
 I believe that I am capable of meeting the Professional Technical Standards of the Allegany College of Maryland health program for which I am applying.

-The Health Program is committed to providing educational opportunities to otherwise qualified applicants and students who can perform the functions required of a health professional and to preserving the wellbeing of patients and fellow students; the Program works closely with the Office of Academic Access and Diability Resources if a student has a documented disability for which reasonable accommodations are needed.
+The Health Program is committed to providing educational opportunities to otherwise qualified applicants and students who can perform the functions required of a health professional and to preserving the wellbeing of patients and fellow students; the Program works closely with the Office of Academic Access and Disability Resources if a student has a documented disability for which reasonable accommodations are needed.
 Applicants are required to provide documentation of a physical examination and submit to the Nurse Managed Wellness Clinic.

+Initial

-which reasonable accommodations are needed.
-Applicants are required to provide documentation of a physical examination and submit to the Nurse Managed Wellness Clinic.
-Initial POTENTIAL DENIAL OF LICENSURE/CERTIFICATION ACKNOWLEDEMENT: Please be advised; the licensing or certification board may deny a license or certification to any applicant who has be convicted of or pleads guilty or nolo contendere to a felony or a crime involving moral turpitude.
-Whether or not any appeal or other proceeding is pending to have
+POTENTIAL DENIAL OF LICENSURE/CERTIFICATION ACKNOWLEDEMENT:

+Please be advised; the licensing or certification board may deny a license or certification to any applicant who has be convicted of or pleads guilty or nolo contendere to a felony or a crime involving moral turpitude.
+Whether or not any appeal or other proceeding is pending to have conviction or plea set aside.

-F Initial
+Initial